 In our Wing Tsun system, we have a standardized grading system that is recognized worldwide within other WT schools.
 We have a set curriculum that we teach to make sure that all students are presented with the same information and nothing is left out, skipped, missed, or neglected, similar to grades in a regular school.

 There are 12 student grades.
 Grades 1-4 (white shirt) are the beginner grades.
 Grades 5-8 (grey shirt) are the intermediate grades.
 Grades 9-12 (black shirt) are the advanced grades.
-To put things into perspective that most people will understand, student grade 9 is about the equivalent of a black belt (we do not use a belt ranking/Dan system; that is a Western modified Japanese thing).
-If a student wishes to become a certified instructor, they must be at least student grade 10.
+To put things into perspective that most people with martial arts background will understand, student grade 9 is about the equivalent of a black belt (we do not use a belt ranking/Dan system; that is a Western modified Japanese thing).
+A student may become an assistant instructor at student grade 8, and a certified instructor at student grade 10.

 After the student grades, there are 4 Technician levels, and a 5th level which is Master Practitioner.
 The Technician levels are very highly advanced.
-These would be equivalent to the "Dan/Degrees" a master would have on their black belt in other styles.
+These would be equivalent to the "Dan/Degrees" a master would have on their black belt in other styles, and the Tech levels take quite a bit more time to complete than the student grades.
 To Earn the official title of Sifu (and a red shirt), one must be at least a 2nd Technician Grade.
-Technician grade practitioners can often be recognized by the red stripes on their black training pants.
-Once you achieve the 5th level Master Practitioner, you have shown mastery over the complete Wing Tsun system from start to finish.
+Technician level practitioners can often be recognized by the red stripes on their black training pants.
+Once you achieve the 5th level Master Practitioner, you have learned and shown mastery over the complete Wing Tsun system from start to finish.
 Master Practitioners can often be recognized by their yellow shirts, and yellow stripes on their training pants.